Ailime01/GreenClass/readme.md

 * Product, containing details about the products offered
 * Seller, containing details about the emplyees whose job is to sell products
 * Warehouse, containing details regarding the current state of the warehouse (products available etc.)
+* Selling point, containing details regarding the regional selling points of the business